Saving Money and Energy: Preparing for Vacation

-Christmas is almost here, and many of us may be traveling for the holiday or taking a well-deserved vacation afterward.
-Preparing for vacation is a lot of work from packing, purchasing travel sized items, and making sure all of the loose ends in the home are tied up.
-Before leaving you want to empty the trash cans, clean out the fridge, and leave a light on while you are away.
+Christmas is almost here, and many of us may travel for a holiday or take a well-deserved vacation afterward.
+Preparing for a vacation is a lot of work, from packing, purchasing travel-sized items, and ensuring all loose ends in the home are tied up.
+Before leaving, you want to empty the trash cans, clean the fridge, and leave a light on while you are away.

-In addition to being a lot of work, planning and taking a vacation, even just to visit family, can be expensive.
-So you want to make sure that you are being as energy efficient as possible in your home while you are gone in order to save money.
-Here are 5 tips to save money while on vacation.
+In addition to being a lot of work, planning and taking a vacation, even to visit family, can be expensive.
+So you want to make sure that you are as energy-efficient as possible in your home while you are gone to save money.
+Here are five tips to save money while on vacation.

 Turn down the thermostat

 Why should your furnace heat an empty home?
 Save money by turning down the heat while you are away.
-With a smart thermostat, such as Nest, you can even turn the heat back on as you head home so it will be nice and toasty when you arrive.
-However, do not set the thermostat for any lower than 50-55 degrees Fahrenheit in order to prevent pipes from freezing and bursting.
+With a smart thermostat, such as Nest, you can turn the heat back on as you head home, so it will be nice and toasty when you arrive.
+However, do not set the thermostat below 50-55 degrees Fahrenheit to prevent pipes from freezing and bursting.

 Turn Down the Hot Water Heater

 Just like your furnace, your water heater does not need to heat and keep water warm when no one is there to use it.
 Turn down the temperature on your water heater before you leave.
 Some newer heaters even have a ‘vacation’ setting.